ylecuyer/survey-gizmo-ruby/README.md

 end
 ```

-If you want to get really fancy with retry strategies and which exceptions to retry on, you can configure the [Pester gem](https://github.com/lumoslabs/pester) directly to manage retry strategies.
-This gem executes in the `survey_gizmo_ruby` environment so anything you configure there will apply to your requests; just take care that you add additional `Pester` configuration AFTER you configure this gem.
+If you want to get really fancy with retry strategies and which exceptions to retry on you can configure the [Pester gem](https://github.com/lumoslabs/pester) directly.
+SurveyGizmo API calls execute in Pester's `survey_gizmo_ruby` environment, so anything you configure there will apply to your requests.
+Just take care that you add additional `Pester` configuration AFTER you configure this gem.

 ## Usage